 A labor and birth doula is trained to give non-stop support and attention to the woman in labor, and, as Paulina Perez states, “to the childbearing family.”
 I love that term, because often, the birthing woman will have a husband or partner, a mother or mother-in-law and others who may be present during the labor and birth.
 Doulas can provide information and support to all who attend the birth.

-Doulas are (or should be) highly trained and educated in the normal birth process and in methods and techniques (such as relaxation, massage and acupressure points) that can help reduce labor pain “naturally” or without medication.
+Doulas are (or should be) highly trained and educated in the normal birth process and in methods and techniques (such as relaxation, massage and pressure points) that can help reduce labor pain “naturally” or without medication.
 Professional doulas are trained in maternal positions and movements that can help reposition a baby during the labor process, which can help the labor progress more steadily.

 Doulas are not just helpful in unmedicated births, however.
-Women receiving epidurals or other birth meds have also reported more positive experiences when a doula was present, and the incidence of interventions remains lower when a doula is attending the birth.
+Women receiving epidurals or other birth meds have also reported more positive experiences when a doula was present, and some studies indicate the use of interventions remains lower when a doula is attending the birth.
 With a medicated birth, doulas provide explanations and answers to questions about the medical tests and processes involved in medicated births, and they continue to provide emotional and physical comfort to the mom in labor.
 Also, if the medication doesn’t work as desired or expected, a doula can be very helpful to provide comfort to the laboring mom while she is confined to the bed and equipment.

 It is important to know that doulas do not do any kind of medical evaluations.
 They do not do cervical checks, blood pressure checks or any kind of medical test or evaluation.
 Midwives, doctors and nurses are the experts in that area.
 Doulas are the experts in understanding the emotional and physical needs of a woman in labor, birth and postpartum, and how to meet those needs in a non-medical way.